 In addition to his poems and short stories, Poe also wrote several essays about the state of literature at that time.
 He even contributed a letter in defense of poet Henry Wadsworth Longfellow after critics accused him of being too old-fashioned for modern times.

-Poe dabbled in scientific journals and textbooks as well, writing a couple of articles for Alexander’s Magazine and Graham’s.
+Poe also dabbled in scientific journals and textbooks, writing a couple of articles for Alexander’s Magazine and Graham’s.

 13. His Most Famous Work Was Published Just Four Years Before He Died